RyanEwen/octoeverywhere_bambu_docker/README.md

 1. Start all of the containers using `docker-compose up -d`

-1. Check the logs of each container for the setup URLs by using `docker-compose logs`.
+1. Check the logs of each container for the OctoEverywhere setup URLs by using `docker-compose logs`.

     The URLs will be within WARNING blocks.
 Look for "Use the following link to finish the setup and get remote access:".

 1. `CTRL-C` to get out of the log view, and you're done!
-    You can stop all containers using `docker-compose stop`.
+    If needed, you can stop all of the containers using `docker-compose stop`.
 Substitute `stop` for `restart` or `start` as-needed.